 - Succulent pumpkin how-to (or other succulent “arrangements”)

 - All Kathy’s container ideas (succulents or otherwise)

 prefer the podcast version of the show?

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its 10th year in March 2019.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
 Or play the May 1, 2017 show using the player near the top of this transcript.
-You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
+You can subscribe to all future editions on iTunes/Apple Podcasts or Spotify or Stitcher (and browse my archive of podcasts here).

 (Disclosure: Avant Gardens is a friend, a plant source I use, and a sponsor of A Way to Garden, for which I am grateful.
 Photos courtesy of Avant Gardens, used with permission.)